 - Decide whether it’s worth continuing your friendship or relationship.
 If you’re in a working relationship, think about whether it’s worth staying in your job or not.
 If you want to stay, think about ways to minimize interaction with the gaslighter until you feel grounded and confident.

 - Talk to trusted friends or loved ones about your problem.
-Alternatively, seek help from a mentor or therapist.
+Alternatively, seek help from a mentor or therapist who can help you do some shadow work.

 - Shift your perspective from being a victim to being a warrior/winner or whatever word feels the most empowering.
 You don’t have to remain a victim for the rest of your life, and by reclaiming your personal power, you’ll also be able to help others in similar circumstances.